Signum Documentation

 Dynamic Queries

-The Dynamic query system is a layer, on top of the LINQ provider, that allows a more dynamic manipulation of queries at run-time.
+The Dynamic Query system is a layer built on top of the Signum LINQ provider, enabling dynamic manipulation of queries at runtime.

 QueryLogic

-The QueryLogic is the main facade of the dynamic query system.
+QueryLogic is the main entry point for the dynamic query system.
+It is responsible for:

 • Registering queries